calliconfused/GitLack/README.md

 The other MAIN problem of the Arduino UNO

 You see: 2.8" TFT touchscreen display and an Arduino Uno is a nightmare of save memory.
 As I started with the programming and put the my first sketch to build up the "boot" screen I reached the used memory of 60% ...........
 Next problem: the touchscreen will took a lot of pins and all PWM pins are blocked for that.
-(Okay, the card ready is not really necessary for my project but maybe for further updates.
-We will see.)
+Okay, the card reader is not really necessary for my project but maybe for further updates.
+We will see.
 Someone will say now: hey, why do you don't order a MEGA 2560 clone or similar with more space, speed and pin?
 Yeah, you're correct!
 That's an easier way but my spirit is to use that parts which I already have at home.
 That's my personal milestone to start with I2C and put the second Arduino in the circuit (in my case the Nano).
 The master will collect all values from the user, pardon, from the pressed touchscreen and from the temperature sensor and give the values to the slave which will handle the logic of the fan speed and control the LEDs.